 Drawing No. Description Sheet 1 of 64 Location and Key Map for Exhibit Drawings G-2 through G-64 Sheets 2 - 64 Project Boundary Maps for Reservoir Portion of the Wells Project Sheet T1 of T5 Location and Key Map for Transmission Line Exhibit Drawings T2-T5 Sheets T2 - T5 Project Boundary Maps for the Wells Project Transmission Line

-Douglas PUD owns over 95 percent of the land adjacent to the reservoir within the FERC Project Boundary as discussed in Sections 5.0 and 6.0 of Exhibit A.
+Douglas PUD owns over 99 percent of the land adjacent to the reservoir within the FERC Project Boundary as discussed in Exhibit A.

 Appendix G-1

 Exhibit G Project Maps

 WELLS HYDROELECTRIC PROJECT FERC NO. 2149